bxparks/AceUtils/src/url_encoding/README.md

 avoid triggering the WDT reset.
 Therefore, I decided to remove the calls `yield()` function, because I do not see myself needing these functions for strings longer than 10,000 characters.

+On a dual-core ESP32, my understanding is that it is not necessary to call the `yield()` function periodically, so the functions in this library should work fine.

+If the `yield()` function needs to be inserted into these functions on an ESP8266 to handle very long strings, I recommend using a counter so that the `yield()` is called every 500-1000 iterations (for example) instead of calling it on every iteration.